Innovation and collaborative, synchronized program management for new programs

 It’s obvious that digitalization and simulation have become a major driver for production and cost efficiency in the aeronautical industry.
 Airbus’ aircraft programs involve, for example, a geographically extended ecosystem of production facilities and suppliers.
 The creation of one single virtual work environment has made it possible for engineers to work seamlessly together, as a virtual team, no matter where they are located.

 For the composite and structural sizing of the A350 XWB, Airbus uses the Improved Structural Analysis through Multidisciplinary Integration (ISAMI) platform that integrates all structure analysis into a single computer-aided engineering (CAE) framework, embedding the computation processes, methods, software tools and data.
-ISAMI is based on LMS Samtech Caesam™ software from Siemens PLM Software.
+ISAMI is based on LMS Samtech Caesam™ software from Siemens Digital Industries Software.
 Airbus also created a virtual mockup (DMU) of the aircraft and its systems.
 This tool serves as a master reference for the entire team working on this next-generation jetliner.

 Whether digitalization and simulation eventually will make prototypes redundant, Bénac remarks, “The ‘aircraft -1’ still corresponds to a need for product verification.
 Our target is the full digital aircraft in which the different MBSE models are connected and communicate with each other.
 This digital bird is not serving as a prototype, but as a means to make integration a lot easier and faster.
 That’s our purpose.

 “You could easily say that the possible connection of the various model types is currently limited.
 This limit is an issue hindering our MBSE and higher-level digital progression.
 Physical and functional tools are mature enough and the computing power is available.
 The next step will be to connect several model types (for example, thermal and functional, or CFD and thermal).
 Therefore, tool editors should engage in working on a next generation of standards allowing this interoperability.”